ColleagueRiley/OpenGL-Context-Creation/README.md

     static PFNWGLSWAPINTERVALEXTPROC wglSwapIntervalEXT = NULL;
 ```

-Once the functions are defined, RGFW loads the functions with these API functions:
+Once the functions are defined, RGFW loads the functions with these API calls:

 ```c
 X11 (GLX): glXGetProcAddress aad glXGetProcAddressARB Windows (WGL): wglGetProcAddress
 ```

+For example using GLX,

 ```c
     glXCreateContextAttribsARB = glXGetProcAddressARB((GLubyte*) "glXCreateContextAttribsARB");;